LimpidTech/prefer.js/README.md

 the configuration.
 However, one goal of prefer is to make sure that we aren't limited to specific use-cases - and some projects require real-time, dynamic updating of their configuration.
-Prefer provides all of it's interfaces in an asyncronous manner in order to provide that possibility.
+Prefer provides all of it's interfaces in an asyncronous manner in order to provide that possibility without the requirement that those actions are blocking.